-Taste is influenced by factors from our environment, psychology, and from our own physiological state.
+Taste is influenced by factors from our environment, psychology, and our own physiological state.
 A recent study showed taste is altered by lack of sleep.
-In a study of college age lack of sleep induced cravings for unhealthy high fat sweet foods.
-It also intensified sour and umami flavours.
-Lack of sleep also decreases your will power!
+In a study of college-age lack of sleep induced cravings for unhealthy high fat sweet foods.
+It also intensified sour and umami flavors.
+Lack of sleep also decreases your willpower!
 So, aim for a full eight hours of sleep!

 Need help overcoming your cravings and reaching your health goals?

 Janse Van Vuuren MA, Strodl E, White KM, Lockie PD.
-Emotional food cravings predicts poor short-term weight loss following laparoscopic sleeve gastrectomy.
+Emotional food cravings predict poor short-term weight loss following laparoscopic sleeve gastrectomy.
 Br J Health Psychol.
-2018 Feb 24. doi: 10.1111/bjhp.12302.
+2018 Feb 24.
+DOI: 10.1111/bjhp.12302.